 Waimea and the surrounding hills and valleys are good for some of the most spectacular hiking on the island.
 Waipi’o valley and Pololu valley are prime picks, but by far not the only ones.
 Read more about Hiking in Waimea.

 Several ranches around Waimea offer the opportunity to explore their (often very large) range as part of a guided tour of the pastures with spectacular views of the coastline and peaks.
-It is also possible to make it of the range and explore other spectacular parts of the island, such as Waipi’o valley.
+It is also possible to make it of the range and explore other spectacular parts of the island such as for example Waipi’o valley.
 Learn more about horseback riding on the Big Island.

 Hawaii is one of the world’s best places for stargazing, and Waimea with its clear skies and close proximity to Mauna Kea is a good place to start.
 Read more about Stargazing on the Big Island